intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/GaLore/README.md

 **--repo-id-or-model-path** : default to `meta-llama/Llama-2-7b-hf`, and you can also specify your local model path.

-**--data-path** : default to `HuggingFaceH4/helpful_instructions`, and you can also specify your local datal path while note that it will introduce code modification effort by your self.
+**--data-path** : default to `HuggingFaceH4/helpful_instructions`, and you can also specify your local datal path, while note that changing to the other datasets will introduce code modification effort for yourself.

 **--output-dir** : default to `./ipex-llm-galore` to save fine-tuned model, and you can change if needed.